SuicidLemmings/AreaDocumentation/README.md

 				"_id" : "Id of the service",
-				"icon_url" : "Url of the service icon", "configured" : "true" | "false" (If the parameter is true, the service doesn't need connection), "auth_url" : "Authentication url for the service if needed, none otherwise" TODOAREA
+				"icon_url" : "Url of the service icon", "configured" : "true" | "false" (If the parameter is true, the service doesn't need connection), "auth_url" : "Authentication url for the service if needed, none otherwise", "actions" : [
+				], "reactions" : [
+					"_id" : "id of the reaction"
+					"name" : "name of the reaction"
+					"description" : "The description of the reaction" ]
 		}
 See response section format: [response](#Response)<br/>Service informations.